 The Power Of Now Book Review

 The Power of Now is a guide to spiritual enlightenment.
-The book divides into ten main chapters, with each chapter reinforcing the need to be present in the now.
-It is primarily about being present in the now rather than living life in the past, reliving the pain.
+The book divides into ten main chapters, each reinforcing the need to be present in the now.
+It is primarily about being present now rather than living life in the past, reliving the pain.
 Let’s review the book chapter by chapter.

 Chapter 1: You are not your mind